haljoumaa/prove/README.md

 ## Roadmap

 - **PROVE Portal (Coming Soon):** A self-service web platform enabling mentors and employees to log their own hours, review submissions, and manage corrections directly.
 The portal will integrate with the backend for real-time validation and auditability.
+PROVE’s ongoing refactor introduces self-service digital logging for mentors, further removing human bottlenecks and enabling real-time payroll oversight.
 - Integration with cloud storage and scalable databases.
 - Enhanced anomaly detection and pattern analysis.
 - Automated escalation for unresolved discrepancies.